crawley-dev/rust-compiler/docs/grammar.md

 - Scope: a block of code, with optional variable inheritance
     - OPEN_CURLY STATEMENT(s) CLOSE_CURLY
 - let: defining a variable, with optional mutability
-    - LET (MUTABLE) IDENT TYPE_SEPARATOR TYPE ASSIGN EXPR STATEMENT_END
+    - LET (MUTABLE) IDENT COLON TYPE ASSIGN EXPR STATEMENT_END
 - If:
     - IF EXPR SCOPE (ELSE_IF) (ELSE)
     - Else If: